 The research reveals that only two of the four hospitals have full-time nurses who are trained in occupational and health safety issues, only one of those nurses has postgraduate training, and none of the hospitals has occupational and health safety officers.

 “All four occupational health and safety nurses said they felt they did not have the authority to implement changes to protect health-care workers in their hospitals,” says the report.

-While the national Department of Health’s Fidel Hadebe did not respond to e-mails or phone calls from The Mercury on Tuesday, van der Walt said the department was briefed earlier this month.
+While the national Department of Health’s Fidel Hadebe did not respond to e-mails or phone calls from The Mercury yesterday, van der Walt said the department was briefed earlier this month.
 “Our next step is to brief the KZN provincial department,” she said.